zardav/SudokuSolver-cpp/README.md

 ```sh
 animate rows
 ```
-Here the result is all the operations of solving, line by line, in the format `(row, column, value)`
+Here the result is all the operations of solving, line by line, in the format `(row, column, value)`, and when the operation is deletion, the value is `0`.